Cobot or robot?

 for applications that require more the 10 kg payload.

-UR has made it very easier to choose hardware and software
+UR has made it very easy to choose hardware and software

 that works with their cobots.
 They have also made it easier